Videos: What To Do With Them

 Videos

-Videos rarely come up without our prompting whenever we discuss photo organizing with a client.
-But videos play an integral role in a family’s visual legacy.
-They tell straightforward stories, capturing moments in time in ways no still photo ever can.
-And having hundreds of clips scattered throughout your smartphone’s camera roll is not the best way to preserve these precious memories.
+Videos tell straightforward stories, capturing moments in time in ways no still photo ever can.
+And having hundreds of video clips scattered throughout your smartphone’s camera roll is not the best way to preserve these precious memories.

-During a consultation session with a client we asked, “what stresses you out most about your photo collection?”
+During a recent chat with a client we asked, “what stresses you out most about your photo collection?”
 She replied, “My videos.”
 When we asked why, she said because she didn’t know what to do with them.
 We introduced the idea of creating annual timelines, which she loved.
-Basically, each year’s worth of videos were brought into one timeline, removing the videos that didn’t belong, cleaned up the edges where needed, and added a title card.
-She loved the results, and whenever we do maintenance work on her photo collection, she always requests another annual timeline.

 There are some steps you can take to help integrate and enjoy your family videos.
 They are the same (or similar) processes we use for our clients.
 With a basic understanding of the video editing software that comes with your computer and a repeatable workflow, a whole new way to enjoy your video collection will be available to you.